umaint/umaint.github.io/_posts/2019-01-05-v2ray-ubuntu.md

 }
 ```

+Execute the `v2ray` program with the `config.json` configuration file.

 ![v2Ray execution with json config file](/images/ss362.png)

+You see a message to say that V2Ray has started.

 ![v2Ray started](/images/ss363.png)

+Choose manual proxy configuration, SOCKS Host `127.0.0.1`, and SOCKS v5.

 ![Firefox manual proxy configuration SOCKS v5 on 127.0.0.1](/images/ss364.png)

+Choose port `10808` for your local port to communicate with the V2Ray client.
+Choose to proxy DNS when using SOCKS v5.

 ![Firefox manual proxy configuration port 10808 proxy DNS when using SOCKS v5](/images/ss365.png)